Dark Magick Rising (Draegan Lords Book 5) by M.L. Rhodes

 Wesley and Wen both turned to look at him, shock rippling along their link

 “You…you didn’t know that part?”
 Malcolm asked, his dark eyes gone wide.

 “No,” Wesley rasped.

-Wen must have reached the same conclusion because he quickly stepped toward Wesley and pulled him into a rough, emotional embrace.
-Wesley wound his own arms around Wen’s waist and pressed his face into Wen’s shoulder, trying to shut out the image of what had been forced on Malcolm’s friend.
+Wesley wound his arms around Wen’s waist and pressed his face into Wen’s shoulder, trying to shut out the image of what had been forced on Malcolm’s friend.

-“I…I didn’t know,” Jarrad said behind him.
+“I…I didn’t know,” Jarrad said behind them.
 “I’m sorry.
 Clearly I have a lot to learn about all the new twists and turns that have come up tonight.”